Science Spoofs, Physics Pranks and Astronomical Antics: Early examples of science jokesters

+And yet he is also quoted as saying ``In science one tries to tell people, in such a way as to be understood by everyone, something that no one ever knew before.
+But in the case of poetry, it's the exact opposite!''
+However, perhaps Dirac's sense of humour was just more mysterious than most?
+In 1939 he published a 2.5-page paper describing a new notation for representing quantum states \cite{braket}, which he ended with the sentence ``As names for the new symbols $\,\left\langle\right.\,$ and $\,\left.\right\rangle\,$ to be used in speech, I suggest the words {\it bra\/} and {\it ket\/} respectively'' \cite{notket}.

 George Gamow, the prominent Ukrainian-American theoretical physicist of the mid-20th century, was known for his humour as well as his contributions to cosmology and other fields.
-This trait can be seen in his popular ``Mr.\ Tompkins'' books, as well as in his naming of the neutrino ``Urca process'' after a casino and in the many pranks he carried out.
-He once submitted a paper to Nature claiming that an explanation for cows chewing clockwise versus anticlockwise in different hemispheres lay with the Coriolis force.
-He also tried to get a paper accepted with Mr.\ Tompkins as a co-author.
+This trait can be seen in his popular ``Mr.\ Tompkins'' books, as well as in his naming the neutrino ``Urca process'' after a casino, and in the many pranks he carried out.
+He once submitted a paper to Nature claiming that an explanation for cows chewing clockwise versus anticlockwise in different hemispheres lay with the Coriolis force and he tried (but sadly failed) to get a paper accepted with Mr.\ Tompkins as a co-author \cite{Tompkins}.
+Gamow also wrote verse, for example this one in 1964 about the newly discovered ``quasi-stellar objects'':